facebook/create-react-app/packages/react-scripts/template/README.md

 ### Customizing the Linter

-If you want to augment the ESLint rules bundled with Create React App, or if you want to run the linter on files that aren't transpiled as part of the build (e.g tests) you would need to create an `.eslintrc` file that extends `react-app` and place it in your project's root directory:
+If you want to augment the ESLint rules bundled with Create React App, or if you want to run the linter on files that aren't compiled as part of the build (e.g tests) you would need to create an `.eslintrc` file that extends `react-app` and place it in your project's root directory:

 ```js
 // .eslintrc